rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 14: } }
 ````

-Lines 7 and 8 create two Animal objects.
+Lines 7 and 8 create two `Animal` objects.
 Lines 9 and 10 set their id values.
 This is not a
 good way to set instance variables.
 It would be better to use a constructor or setter method.
 Since the exam shows nontraditional code to make sure that you understand the rules, we
 throw in some as well.

-Lines 3 through 5 implement the compareTo() method.
+Lines 3 through 5 implement the `compareTo()` method.
 Since an int is a primitive, we
 can’t call a method on it.
-We could create the Integer wrapper class and call compareTo()
+We could create the Integer wrapper class and call `compareTo()`
 on that.
-It’s not necessary, though, since it is so easy to implement compareTo() correctly
+It’s not necessary, though, since it is so easy to implement `compareTo()` correctly
 on our own.

-Lines 11 through 13 confi rm that we’ve implemented compareTo() correctly.
+Lines 11 through 13 confi rm that we’ve implemented `compareTo()` correctly.
 Line 11
 compares a smaller id to a larger one, and therefore it prints a negative number.
 Line 12
-compares animals with the same id , and therefore it prints 0.
+compares animals with the same id, and therefore it prints 0.
 Line 13 compares a larger id
 to a smaller one, and therefore it returns a positive number.

-_Note: Remember that id – a.id sorts in ascending order and a.id – id sorts in
+_Note: Remember that id – `a.id` sorts in ascending order and `a.id` – id sorts in
 descending order._

-When dealing with legacy code, the compareTo() method requires a cast since it is
+When dealing with legacy code, the `compareTo()` method requires a cast since it is
-passed an Object:
+passed an `Object`:

 ````
 public class LegacyDuck implements java.util.Comparable {